daniperil/daniperil/README.md

 About me ... read at your own discretion :warning::warning::warning:

 *** I work as a Systems Engineer.
-I focus on developing algorithms and crytographic functions :lock:
+I focus on developing algorithms 🍊 and crytographic functions 🦺

-*** Hobbies: - Bodybuilding :muscle:, Modern languages :symbols: and Modelling :swim_brief:
+*** Hobbies: - Bodybuilding :muscle:, Modern languages :symbols: and Modelling :safety_vest:

 01001001 00100111 01101101 00100000 01110001 01110101 01101001 01110100 01100101 00100000 01101001 01101100 01101100 01101001 01110100 01100101 01110010 01100001 01110100 01100101 00101100 00100000 01100010 01110101 01110100 00100000 01101001 00100000 01110010 01100101 01100001 01100100 00100000 01100001 00100000 01101100 01101111 01110100 00101110